triniwiz/nativescript-stripe/README.md

 SCA requires the customer to enter additional information with some charge cards.
 Stripe takes care of this if you properly handle the redirect from the `StripePaymentIntent` returned from the server.

-If you're using the [automatic confirmation flow](https://stripe.com/docs/payments/payment-intents/ios#automatic-confirmation-ios), `confirmPaymentIntent` and `confirmSetupIntent` will automatically manages the SCA validation by showing and validating the payment authentification.
+If you're using the [automatic confirmation flow](https://stripe.com/docs/payments/payment-intents/ios#automatic-confirmation-ios), `confirmPaymentIntent` and `confirmSetupIntent` will automatically manage the SCA validation by showing and validating the payment authentification.

 If you're using the [manual confirmation flow](https://stripe.com/docs/payments/payment-intents/ios#manual-confirmation-ios), where back-end creates the `PaymentIntent`|`SetupIntent` and requires an Intent authentification from the customer, `authenticatePaymentIntent` and `authenticateSetupIntent` will allow to manage that extra step before sending back the Intent to your server.

 ## Status
-`demo-angular` now support `SetupIntent` and `PaymentIntent` SCA integration.
+`demo-angular` now supports `SetupIntent` and `PaymentIntent` SCA integration.
 Any credit card verification will be automatically prompted to the user.

 # TODO
 * Android Pay